Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Experiments

 \section{Experiments}

 We conducted experiments to compare our algorithm to the prior state of the art, namely the algorithms of \citet{Farina21:Connecting} (``FCGS-21'' in the table) and \citet{Zhang20:Computing} (``ZAC-20'' in the table).
 Experimental results can be found in \Cref{ta:experiments}.
 The experiments table has the following syntax for identifying games: $mn$G$p$, where $m$ and $n$ are the sizes of teams \pmax and \pmin respectively, G is a letter representing the game, and $p$ represents parameters of the game, described below.
 All games described are variants of common multi-player games in which teams are formed by colluding players, who we assume will evenly split any reward.
 For example, ``31K5'' is Kuhn poker (K) with $\abs{\pmax} = 3, \abs{\pmin} = 1$, and $5$ ranks.
-Where relevant, \pmax consists of the first $m$ players, and \pmin consists of the remaining $n$ players. \begin{itemize} \item $mn$K$r$ is {\em Kuhn poker} with $r$ ranks. \item $mn$L$brc$ is {\em Leduc poker}. $r$ is the number of ranks. $b$ is the maximum number of bets allowed in each betting round. $c$ is the number of suits (suits are indistinguishable).
+Where relevant, \pmax consists of the first $m$ players, and \pmin consists of the remaining $n$ players. \begin{itemize} \item $mn$K$r$ is {\em Kuhn poker} with $r$ ranks. \item $mn$L$brc$ is {\em Leduc poker}. $b$ is the maximum number of bets allowed in each betting round. $r$ is the number of ranks. $c$ is the number of suits (suits are indistinguishable).
 In variant L', team \pmax is not allowed to raise. \item $mn$D$n$ is {\em Liar's Dice} with one $n$-sided die per player.
-In Liar's Dice, if both teams have consecutive players, then the consecutive players can trivially guarantee value $0$.
+In Liar's Dice, if both teams have consecutive players, then the game value is triviallyj $0$.
 Therefore, in these instances, instead of \pmin being the last $n$ players, the last $2n$ players alternate teams---for example, in 42D, the teams are $\pmax = \{ 1, 2, 3, 5\}$ and $\pmin = \{4, 6\}$. \item $mn$G and $mn$GL are {\em Goofspiel} with 3 ranks.
 GL is the limited-information variant. \end{itemize} These are the same games used by \citet{Farina21:Connecting} in their work; we refer the interested reader to that paper for detailed descriptions of all the games.
 In many cases, teams either have size $1$ or have common external information (the latter is always true in Goofspiel).
 In these cases, it would suffice, after inflation, to use the standard sequence-form representation of the player's strategy space~\cite{Koller96:Efficient}.
 However, we run our technique anyway, to demonstrate how it works in such settings.

 Our experiments show clear state-of-the-art performance in all tested cases in which comparisons could be made, except Kuhn Poker.
 In Kuhn Poker, the number of types $t$ is relatively large compared to the game size, so our technique scales poorly compared to prior techniques.